cockytrumpet/data-mining-group-4/docs/Pt2_Proposal_Paper.md

 ### Problem Statement and Motivation

 Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States.
 About 697,000 people in the United States died from heart disease in 2020—that’s 1 in every 5 deaths.
-Heart disease cost the United States about $229 billion each year from 2017 to 2018.3.
+Heart disease cost the United States about $229 billion each year from 2017 to 2018.
 This includes the cost of health care services, medicines, and lost productivity due to death. (citation: https://www.cdc.gov/heartdisease/facts.htm)

 The Behavioral Risk Factor Surveillance System (BRFSS) is the nation’s premier system of health-related telephone surveys that collect state data about U.S. residents regarding their health-related risk behaviors, chronic health conditions, and use of preventive services.
 Established in 1984 with 15 states, BRFSS now collects data in all 50 states as well as the District of Columbia and three U.S. territories.
 BRFSS completes more than 400,000 adult interviews each year, making it the largest continuously conducted health survey system in the world. (citation: https://www.cdc.gov/brfss/index.html)

 Using data from the BRFSS, we intend to determine which risk factors are the strongest indicators of heart disease and look for correlations between risk factors.
-We will then attempt to predict heart disease in a patient given the presence of indicators using <insert smart sounding words about classification/ML here>
+We will then attempt to predict heart disease in a patient given the presence of indicators using various techniques of classification.

 ### Literature Review (Needs Proper Citations)